ryangrayson1/DS2002-Project1/README.md

 Here is an image of our schema.
 Notice that the employee table is linked to the sales table via the 'emp_no' column, and the ports table is linked to the sales table via the 'country' column, which is a unique primary key in the ports table.

+We also created a date dimension table to have more detailed date information for each sale.
+This table is linked to the sales table by a date key column, which is a unique primary key in the date dimension table.

 <img width="417" alt="Screen Shot 2023-03-26 at 6 15 38 PM" src="https://user-images.githubusercontent.com/123029506/227807998-bb5ea286-6711-4212-868f-abd35eb2280e.png">

 ### Deliverable 2 - Develop an ETL pipeline that extracts, transforms, and loads data into your data mart